Is Arizona 420-Friendly? What You Need to Know Before Lighting Up

 Where to Buy Recreational Weed in Arizona

 Where can I buy recreational weed in Arizona?
 You’ll want to go to a licensed dispensary.
 At LaJolla.com, we’re partial to Cannabist Tempe.
 At Cannabist, you’ll find an incredible array of options for both medical and recreational marijuana users, and you’ll even be able to see their “bloom room” of live plants from the lobby.
 You’ll find delicious edibles, smokables, and even options to bake into something at home.
+All of their products are the freshest of the fresh, so you don’t have to worry about old or expired weed.
 Cannabist has a knowledgeable staff who are there to help you find exactly what you need, and it seems like they have a different discount every day.
 If you’re a veteran, senior, or student, you’ll qualify for a discount every single day of the week.

 Frequently Asked Questions

 There are so many questions that people ask about the legality of marijuana use in Arizona.
 Questions like: Can you take weed on a plane in Arizona?
 Can you go into a dispensary without a card in Arizona?
+Are there driving high laws in AZ?
 How many marijuana plants can you grow in Arizona?
 Find answers to all these questions and more below.

 Buying CBD is legal for people of all ages as long as the THC content is below 0.3%.
 This means that CBD lip products, creams, and salves are not regulated the same way that recreational and medical marijuana products are.
 When CBD is derived from hemp, this allows people to enjoy the many benefits of this plant compound.
 It’s often formulated into tinctures, oils, and other topical and internal products.